 This is what I had after cutting the dresser, you can see the removed drawers on the side.
-I used the bigger portion of the dresser on the right, but I am sure there will be a project in the future with the left over top piece on the left, so any ideas you have for that would be welcome! 🙂
+I used the bigger portion of the dresser on the right, but I am sure there will be a repurposed dresser project in the future with the left over top piece on the left.

 I decided that I didn’t want the “legs” for this dresser turned bench so I cut them off too.
 And this is where I tried fitting the two dressers together but I could see it was NOT going to work.
 So I set this cut up dresser on my back porch and proceeded to extend my other dresser with scrap wood.

 Before I set the dresser away, I had added some scrap 1×2’s to the back for support with Kreg Jig pocket holes, and also re-attached the front piece with pocket holes, because it had fallen off when cutting it apart (photo on the left).
-This is how it was when I pulled it out to make it into a bench.
-In the right photo I decided to add a middle support piece with a scrap strip of plywood at the top.
+I decided to add a middle support piece with a scrap strip of plywood at the top.

 Can you see how the weather has changed?
 From green grass to cold snow where has the time gone!?
 I grabbed some scrap plywood and ripped it to create a bottom for the new bench.
-It was a little short on one end so I ripped an additional piece to make it the length of the dresser bottom, which you will see in a couple photos below.
+See photos below.

-I also needed a top and grabbed these 2x shelf boards that I had gotten for free of off craig’s list at some point.
+I also needed a top and grabbed these 2x shelf boards that I had gotten for free.
 I also needed to rip one of them to make it fit.
-My saw couldn’t cut all the way through, so I made one pass and then flipped the board and made a second pass to get my full cut.
+My saw couldn’t cut all the way through.
+So I made one pass and then flipped the board and made a second pass to get my full cut.
 My Kreg Rip Cut makes my job easy because I don’t own a table saw.

 I drilled pocket holes and then used glue and pocket hole screws to attach the boards together for my dresser turned bench.

 I glued and screwed the plywood onto the bottom of the dresser, making sure to pre-drill holes first.